Turning the Cogs

 Building data to help more cyclists get to the start line

 A data-led research project aiming to increase the diversity of startline at cycling events all around the world.
-Our survey is now live – please share your thoughts.
+Our survey is now closed for analysis.
+A report of our findings will be available early 2023 – sign up below to receive the results.
 All folks and spokes welcome!

 What we are doing:

 We believe that change should be based on data.
 And that to have a real impact, we need to understand exactly what riders are experiencing.
-Our survey aims to reach a minimum of 3,000 riders who already enjoy cycling as a regular pastime.
-We particularly want to hear from those who are part of an under-represented area of cycling (hint: if you are asking yourself if you’re under-represented, it’s probably not you); however, we are open to everyone’s thoughts and opinions.
+Our first step was to launch a survey aiming to reach as many riders as possible who already enjoy cycling as a regular pastime.
+We particularly wanted to hear from those who are part of an under-represented area of cycling; however, it was open to everyone’s thoughts and opinions.

 Why this is needed: